mahmudstat/clockplot/paper.md

 ![Recent Earthquakes in Bngladesh](figures/quake.png)

+The visualization reveals significant temporal patterns in seismic activity:

+1. **Temporal gaps**: The most prominent gaps in earthquake occurrence are observed between **5 PM to 9 PM** and **10 PM to 2 AM**, with no recorded earthquakes during these periods in the sample data.

+2. **Multivariate encoding**: The plot encodes two seismic parameters:
+   - **Clock hand length** represents earthquake depth (longer hands = deeper epicenters)
+   - **Point size** corresponds to magnitude (larger points = stronger earthquakes)

+3. **Analytical insights**: This representation enables simultaneous analysis of **when** earthquakes occur and their **physical characteristics** (depth and magnitude), revealing potential correlations between time of day and seismic parameters.

+This exemplifies the package's capability for multivariate temporal visualization, where traditional linear timelines would require separate plots for each variable.

 Figure 3 plots qualitative data, showing not only when SMS messages were received but also who sent them.